aOdoom/preterm-birth-analysis/README.md

 ## Discussion

-Both maternal and paternal education independently predicted preterm birth, with higher education associated with lower odds.
-Notably, paternal education was at least as strong a predictor as maternal education, a finding that stands out given the research emphasis on mothers.
-This suggests household-level socioeconomic factors, not just maternal characteristics, are relevant to preterm birth risk.
+Both maternal and paternal education independently predicted preterm birth, with higher education associated with lower odds of preterm birth.
+Paternal education was also a predictor as maternal education, a finding that stands out given the research emphasis on mothers.
+This suggests that socioeconomic factors are relevant to preterm birth risk.

-The stability of education estimates across sequential models strengthens this conclusion, as the protective association at higher education levels changed little as covariates were added, indicating it is not simply explained by age, race, or prenatal care.
+The stability of education estimates across sequential models strengthens this conclusion.
+The protective association at higher education levels changed slightly as covariates were added, indicating it is not simply explained by age, race, or prenatal care.

+## Limitations

-**Limitations.** Birth certificate data lacks information on income, insurance, neighborhood, and stress, all likely confounders, so residual confounding remains and results should not be interpreted as causal.
-Paternal education was missing for a notable share of records, though sensitivity analyses suggested findings were robust to this.
-Finally, with a sample this large, nearly all associations were statistically significant, so interpretation should focus on effect size rather than p-values.
+Birth certificate data lacks information on income, insurance, and neighborhood location, which are all likely confounders.
+Results should not be interpreted as causal.
+Although paternal education was unknown for approximately 18% of records, a sensitivity analysis suggested findings were robust to this.
+Due to the size of the data (~2.9M+ observations), nearly all associations were statistically significant.
+Interpretation of results should focus on effect size rather than p-values.

 ## Conclusion

-Both maternal and paternal education were independent predictors of preterm birth, with paternal education showing an association at least as strong as maternal education.
-These findings suggest that paternal and household-level factors deserve greater attention in research on birth outcomes, which has traditionally focused on mothers.
-While the analysis cannot establish causation, it highlights parental education as a marker of preterm birth risk worth further study with more socioeconomic data.
+Maternal and paternal education were independent predictors of preterm birth, with paternal education showing an association similar to maternal education.
+These findings suggest that research should also incorporate paternal factors as potential predictors.
+While the analysis cannot establish causation, it highlights parental education as a marker of preterm birth risk that denotes further study with additional socioeconomic variables.

 ## Tools Used

-SQL, R (dplyr, ggplot2, gtsummary, broom)
+SQLite, R (dplyr, ggplot2, gtsummary, broom)

 ## Data Source